davehermann/awesomplete-vue-webpack-component/Readme.md

 Awesomplete wrapper for Vue and webpack

 *AVWC* is an Awesomplete VueJS wrapper component that assumes webpack bundling.
-It uses a Promise-based data source allowing developer flexibility for source implementation, and it supports setting/overriding Awesomplete properties.
+*AVWC* uses a Promise-based data source allowing developer flexibility for source implementation, and supports setting/overriding Awesomplete properties.
+*AVWC* also has a couple of additional features over core Awesomplete.

 ## Getting Started